-Register for all three days and receive FREE access to Oregon State’s self-paced online FAA Part 107 test prep course – a $150 value!
+You will also receive FREE access to Oregon State’s self-paced online FAA Part 107 test prep course – a $150 value!

 Drone Training for Teachers

-Oregon State University, Oregon Department of Aviation, and Oregon Department of Education are partnering to offer a three-day training on using unmanned aerial systems (UAS) in the classroom.
+Oregon State University, Oregon Department of Aviation, and Oregon Department of Education are partnering to offer a two-day training on using unmanned aerial systems (UAS) in the classroom.
 This training is designed for educators who are currently using drones or who are interested in learning more about how to incorporate drones into the classroom.

 The drone training for educators will be held on-site at Oregon State University in Corvallis, OR.
 Learn from experts in the industry, including Oregon State faculty, on the current best practices and cutting edge uses in the field of drones.